stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 ![](media/image20.png)

-Figure 15 Single-predictor plots for phosphorus, showing fit of the Landscape Predictor Model to each predictor.
+**Figure 4.18** Single-predictor plots for phosphorus, showing fit of the Landscape Predictor Model to each predictor.

 Comparisons between the Null Model, Categorical Land Use Model, and